-Everdell is a worker placement game which was released in 2018 where you will build you construct a village fill it with cute woodland critters.
-Now I have a number of beautiful looking theme games in my collection, and this one beats them all for its cuteness and lovability, and the game board also comes with a three dimensional tree.
+Everdell is a worker placement game which was released in 2018 where you construct your village adding buildings and fill it with cute woodland critters, gaining points for card combinations and achieving goals.
+There are a number of beautiful looking theme games around, but this one arguably beats them all for its cuteness and lovability, and the game board also comes with a three dimensional tree.

-Set in a gorgeous valley you will assign your meeple workers, which are crafted as creatures, to gather resources such as wood, stones and berries and which will enable you to play cards either from your hand or from the meadow which has 8 cards laid out in front of you.
-You will build a village of maximum 15 cards, a combination of constructions and critters that live there, each with unique abilities you may benefit from.
-In some cases a certain building may enable you to add a critter who lives there for free.
+Set in a gorgeous valley you will assign your meeple workers, which are crafted as cute creatures, such as hedgehogs or turtles, to gather resources of wood, stones and berries which will enable you to play cards either from your hand or from a meadow, which has 8 cards laid out in front of you.
+You will build a village of a maximum 15 cards, a combination of constructions and critters that live there, each with unique abilities you may benefit from.
+In many cases a certain building may enable you to add a critter who lives there for free.

 There are three seasons to play through from spring to autumn and the cards you choose to build your city will cleverly interact with others to set up combinations, either to gain more resources or directly score victory points.
 Each game some of the forest locations and special events that are available will change to keep you on your toes, and you will end up building your city in a different way depending on your card draw.
 In addition you will be aiming to capture multiple cards of the same type or colour such as the green production or purple prosperity which can then unlock new locations or rewards.

 Not only is this game amazing to look at, but it delivers on its simple mechanics to provide a deeper level of strategy than you would initially think, while never being overly complex, and is an extremely fun game.
-You can also play a solo game against the rugrats and it provides a really nice challenge on a point scoring basis.
-The real fun in the game is building up your own village and combining your cards, and as I really enjoy worker placement games, and a good theme, and i like card play, this is the best game to bring them all together.
+You can also play a solo game against the rugrats and it provides a really nice challenge on a point scoring basis with scales of difficulty.
+The real fun in the game is building up your own village and combining your cards, and as I really enjoy worker placement games and a good theme, this is one of the best games to bring them all together.

 There are a number of expansions you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :